 One big benefit of planning meals that I realized is being able to save.
 Because I only buy stuff that I know I actually need, all other unnecessary purchases are avoided.

 Prep ahead.
 Because you know what you will be cooking in the morning, it’s easy to prep all the stuff you need the night before.
 Sauces (that don’t easily spoil) can be made ahead and refrigerated.
 Meats can marinate overnight.
 You can chop the veggies, or cook meat that takes a while to soften.
 Just make sure to refrigerate pre-cooked food and heat them thoroughly in the morning to ensure food safety.

-The best thing with planned meals?
-Less crazy mornings!
+The best thing with menu planning?
+Less cray-cray mornings! 😀

 Do you have other tips to share?
 Comment below!